 No!
-Unfortunately, some inaccurate information was disseminated last week which led some to believe that a student who receives care in the school-based health center could not later be seen by his or her regular doctor.
-That is NOT true.
-If a student has an established pediatrician or an adult has an established primary care doctor, I encourage you to continue to use your existing doctor for your annual well check-up and for your routine care.
+If a student has an established pediatrician, I encourage you to continue to use your existing doctor for your annual well check-up and for your routine care.
 However, an occasional visit to the school-based health center to be treated for an illness or minor injury will NOT cause you to be dropped by your primary doctor.
 Being seen at the school-based health center is no different than seeing the doctor at a walk-in clinic such as Doctor's Care, Urgent Care, the Emergency Room, or taking advantage of the State Health Telemedicine option that is available to employees with state health benefits.

 I met last week with doctors from The Pediatric Center in Thomasville who confirmed that they will not drop patients who are seen in the school-based health center for an occasional sick visit so long as the parent does not change the student's "medical home."
-The school-based health center will not solicit patients for well visits who already have an established health care provider.